wfatherley/exceptlib/README.md

     print(f"re raised {e[0]}")
 ```

-In the `try` block above, the malformed call to `re.compile` will raise `TypeError`. \[...\].
+The malformed call to `re.compile` raises `TypeError`.
+The interpreter calls `ExceptionFrom` when trying to enter the `except` block.
+When called, `ExceptionFrom` compares its module arguments to those in the current exception's traceback to determine if any are involved.
+Since `re` raised, `ExceptionFrom` returns the tuple `(TypeError)` and causes that `except` block to enter.

 Handling exceptions by module enables a wider degree of abstraction for exception handling.
 Specific advantages include:

  - enable certain retries and fallbacks for exceptions in production with less boilerplate;
  - enhance or simplify RCAs in test;